THE BIBLE

 There is one true God, who is eternally existent in three persons —Father, Son, and Holy Spirit (Deuteronomy 6:4; Psalm 90:2; Psalm 110:1; Matthew 28:19; 2 Corinthians 13:14).

+God the FATHER.
 God the Father is the first Person of the Trinity.
 He orders and handles all things according to His own purpose and grace (Psalm 145:8-9; 1 Corinthians 8:6).
 As the only absolute and omnipotent Ruler in the universe, He is sovereign in creation, providence, and redemption (Psalm 103:19; Romans 11:36).
 His fatherhood involves His designation within the Trinity and His relationship with mankind.
 As Creator He is Father to all men (Ephesians 4:6), but He is spiritual Father only to believers (Romans 8:14; 2 Corinthians 6:18).
 He has decreed for His own glory all things that come to pass (Ephesians 1:11).
 He continually upholds, directs, and governs all creatures and events (1 Chronicles 29:11).
 In His sovereignty He is neither the author nor approver of sin (Habakkuk 1:13; John 8:38-47), nor does He minimize the accountability of moral, intelligent creatures (1 Peter 1:17).
 He has graciously chosen from eternity past those whom He would have as His own (Ephesians 1:4-6); He saves from sin all who come to Him through Jesus Christ; He adopts as His own all those who come to Him; and He becomes, upon adoption, Father to His own (John 1:12; Romans 8:15; Galatians 4:5; Hebrews 12:5-9).

+God the SON.
 Jesus Christ is the second Person of the Trinity.
 He is coequal and coeternal with the Father and possesses all the divine excellencies (John 10:30; 14:9).
 God the Father created all things according to His own will, through His Son, Jesus Christ, by whom all things continue in existence and in operation (John 1:3; Colossians 1:15-17; Hebrews 1:2).

 In the incarnation (God becoming man) Christ surrendered only the privileges of deity but nothing of the divine essence, either in degree or kind.
 In His incarnation, the eternally existing second Person of the Trinity accepted all the essential characteristics of humanity and became the God-Man (Philippians 2:5-8; Colossians 2:9).